-The simulation is a form of action research and in this case will be a form of communication itself, hence the qualifier "reflexive."
-The simulation will involve not only people already familiar with social defence but others who are invited to join in.
-Given earlier experience with social defence projects, this will not be difficult to organise.
+people already familiar with social defence but others who are invited to join in.
+In the light of earlier experience with social defence projects, this will not be difficult to organise.
 A follow-up survey will be used to determine what understanding these new people have gained about nonviolent struggle.
 Most importantly, the simulation will provide insights about the practicality of the ideas developed through the literature search and interviews.
 Thus, it provides a "reality test" for what is otherwise a theoretical investigation.